Janhavikc/Website-Portfolio/README.md

 1. `npm install`
 2. `npm start`

-You can view the below demo:
+You can view the website link here https://janhavikc.surge.sh/ and the below demo video: